Ingenia ("from Ingen"); pronounced IN-jeh-NEE-ah

 Small size; short arms with long fingers

 Ingenia wasn't any more ingenious than other dinosaurs of its time and place; its name comes from the Ingen region of central Asia, where it was discovered in the mid-1970's.
-Very few fossils of this small, feathered dinosaur have been found, but (from the location of nearby nesting grounds) we know that Ingenia hatched clutches of two dozen eggs at a time.
+Very few fossils of this small, feathered dinosaur have been discovered, but (from the location of nearby nesting grounds) we know that Ingenia hatched clutches of two dozen eggs at a time.
 Its nearest relative was another dinosaur that kept in close contact with its young, Oviraptor.